adrn/uncluster/docs/index.rst

 Uncluster
 *********

-To re-generate the best-fit potential paramters (which are hard-coded in ``uncluster/potential/core.py``), you can run the script `fit-potential.py`.

 The broad overview of what happens here is:

 1. Choose radial and mass distributions for the initial globular cluster